Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Quasiconformal Mappings of

-Ultimately, the mapping we construct, with Jacobian comparable to a given weight, will be found in the limit of a sequence of mappings.
+Ultimately, the mapping we construct (with Jacobian comparable to a given weight) will be found in the limit of a sequence of mappings.
 We therefore need to be able to say something useful about the limiting behavior of the Jacobians.
-The following weak convergence result will suffice. \begin{lem} Suppose $ (f_m) $ is a sequence of quasiconformal mappings converging, locally uniformly, to a quasiconformal mapping $ f $.
-Suppose also that the $ f_{m}^{-1} $ converge pointwise to $ f^{-1} $.
-Then, given $ \xi \in C_{0}^{\infty} $, $ \xi \geq 0 $,
+The following weak convergence result will suffice.